The New Pension System consists of two types of accounts :

 Tier-II account: This is a voluntary savings facility, where the subscriber can avail Fund Management facility at very low costs.
 Subscriber will be free to withdraw savings from this account whenever they wish.
-Details and Key features of Tier-II account
+NPS Investment Benefits / Scheme Features / withdrawal etc.

 The Contribution to Tier-I is mandatory for all Government servants joining Government service on or after 1-1-2004 whereas Tier-II will be optional and at the discretion of Government servants.

 The benefit of new pension scheme has been extended to any other employees (also self-employed person) with retrospective effect from 1-4- 2009 (A.Y.
 2009-10).

 Further, the all the employees (officer /workmen) joining the services of Banks on or after 01.04.2010 are also covered under Defined Contributory Pension Scheme.